20220614_101630

 • Child-Choice Activities – Indoors and out, children are provided a wealth of materials and experiences; from Play-Doh and paint to building with blocks, dramatic play, puzzles, riding tricycles, sand, and water play too.
 At TICDC children practice independence by choosing activities, playing in small groups, and cleaning up after themselves.
 Child choice time allows children the freedom to experiment and move at their own pace and empowers their ability to make choices.

-• Visual Arts – Visual art activities are conducted with a process-oriented approach to encourage freedom of expression.
+• Art – Art activities are conducted with a process-oriented approach to encourage freedom of expression.
 Children explore color, shape, texture, and form through a wide variety of materials that excite the imagination.
-The children gain confidence and self-identity by sharing their original creations in ongoing exhibits throughout the school.
+Children’s projects are documented in the both the classrooms and on lobby display boards

-• Music = A songbook curriculum taught in the oral tradition is the springboard for a whole-music approach to music education.
+• Music .
 Children learn a diverse selection of songs from around the globe and have fun expanding these songs with improvisation, call and response, shifts in tempo and volume as well as vocal styling.
-Body percussion and basic ear-training enhance the experience and provide a strong foundation for continued study and/or life long appreciation., as well as a foundation in mathematics.
-Children learn self-confidence, cooperation, and language skills while developing their musical ability.
+Body percussion and basic ear-training enhance the experience and provide a strong foundation for continued study and/or life long appreciation, as well as a foundation in mathematics.

 • Science – Classrooms have age appropriate science stations where children manipulate magnets, weights, and balances, magnifying glasses and more.
 Simple cooking activities are a fun foundation for scientific experimentation.
 Outside young children learn about their world and discover its physical properties through their senses.
 They explore urban wildlife in our gardens and care for plants in raised boxes.